-- Tie Luo Han
+- Tie Luo Han (Iron Monk)

-- Tea Master
+- Tea Maker

-- Liu Guo Ying
+- Liu Dexi

 - Harvest Time

-- Picking Standard
+- Plucking Standard

-- zhong kai mian (3 slightly open leaves)
+- Zhong kai mian

 The original Tie Luo Han mother bush was found near Nei Gui Cave, high in the mountains.
 This bush was given the name Iron Monk to represent monks who developed their spiritual practices in this region.
-Legends tell stories of these special monks who practiced kung fu everyday in order guard the temple and to chase thieves away.
+Legends tell stories of these special monks who practiced kung fu everyday in order to guard the temple and to chase thieves away.
 According to Chinese culture, after you exercise, you drink tea.
-They would pick tea near the cave after practice, and make tea from the fresh leaves, which tasted especially wonderful during tea season.
+They would pick tea near the cave after practice and make tea from the fresh leaves, which tasted especially wonderful during tea season.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.